tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 ### A Simple Task

-Mubashir needs your help in a simple task.
+Pedro needs your help in a simple task.
 Create a function which takes a number n and return its decimal part.

 __Ejemplos:__ decimal\_part(1.2) ➞